Paradisee/lit-form-ng/README.md

 - **Custom Accessors**

+# Note
+> Since each control (FormGroup | FormArray | FormControl) extend an AbstractControl, they share the same properties and methods.

 ## Properties

-> Since each control (FormGroup | FormArray | FormControl) extend an AbstractControl, they share the same properties.

 | Attribute | Type | Description |
 |:----------|:----:|:------------|